-Jams and Misfires
+Malfunctions and Misfires

-Ammunition cost and availability.
+Ammunition cost and availability

-This is probably out of sequence, but I figured I’d throw one in where the Semiautomatic pistol beats the revolver just to keep things fair.
+This is probably out of sequence, but I figured I’d throw one in where the semiautomatic pistol beats the revolver just to keep things fair.

-Specialty ammo, such as frangible rounds that prevent over penetration in home settings, a mind boggling array of personal defense rounds, and even inexpensive training ammo are readily available and relatively inexpensive in the most common semiautomatic calibers( specifically 9mm and .40 which are the standard chambering for most western militaries and Law Enforcement).
-The same can be said for magazines, if you choose a model that is widely used by military and police, there are more magazines available on the market.
+Specialty ammo, such as frangible rounds that prevent over penetration in home settings, a mind-boggling array of personal defense rounds, and even inexpensive training ammo are readily available and relatively inexpensive in the most common semiautomatic calibers, specifically 9mm, which is the standard chambering for most western militaries, and .40 S&W, the darling of American law enforcement.
+The same can be said for magazines: if you choose a model that is widely used by military and police, you will find more magazines available on the market.

+There is some variety of ammunition available in revolver calibers, but it isn’t stocked to the same degree in gun shops and sporting goods stores, and it is generally more expensive.
 Should there be a long term crisis situation, the more common your ammunition is, the more likely it is that you will be able to find a way to resupply should the need arise.
-The same is true for acquiring additional magazines, if you get a Glock for instance, you can be assured that there are a lot of magazines floating around out there.
+The same is true for acquiring additional magazines.
+If you get a Glock, for instance, you can be assured that there will be a ton of magazines floating around out there.

 Durability and reliability

 In terms of durability and reliability, I like my 1873 above all others.
 It has a simple action, not a lot of moving parts, even fewer small parts and springs, and is about as rugged as you can get.
 There isn’t a lot to go wrong with this gun.
-If you look at many old Colts carried by actual cowboys back in the day, you are infinitely more likely to find dents in the butt from pounding fence stales than you are to find notches carved to commemorate victorious gun fights.
+If you look at many old Colts carried by actual cowboys back in the day, you are infinitely more likely to find dents in the butt from pounding fence staples than you are to find notches carved to commemorate victorious gun fights.
 Any pistol that can do double duty as a hammer is OK in my book.

 I have a Taurus PT92 that I have been carrying as my primary weapon, where a full size is appropriate, since 1986.
 I had to replace the extractor last year, but other than that it is completely original and fully functional after untold thousands of rounds and thousands of often rugged miles in a holster.